Together let’s make elder abuse stop

 - Are their interests likely to conflict with your interests?

 - Can they be trusted to act in a way that both promotes and safeguards your rights, interests and opportunities?
-Do they understand and accept they are liable for the decisions they make?

 - Are they accessible and accountable?

 Your attorney must also recognise your right to privacy and respect your views and wishes, taking into account your values and your existing relationships.

 If you have any concerns about your attorney or the person you propose to appoint, then you should consider appointing a professional, independent attorney.

 What to do if you or someone you know is experiencing elder abuse

 You are not alone.
 Support is available.